Idaho Court Records

 How do I Conduct a Federal Prison Inmate Search?

-Federal prisons house offenders convicted of federal crimes and depending on the severity of the crime, offenders are held in minimum or maximum-security facilities.
+Federal prisons house offenders convicted of federal crimes, and depending on the severity of the crime, offenders are held in minimum or maximum-security facilities.
 All federal prisons in Idaho are under the administration of the Federal Bureau of Prisons (BOP).
-To find an inmate at the prison, use the BOP Inmate locator.
+To find an inmate at the prison, use the BOP Inmate Locator.
 BOP allows searchers to find information on inmates incarcerated as far back as 1982.
-To achieve this, the searcher may use the offender’s unique BOP number or full name.
+The searcher may use the offender's unique BOP number or full name to achieve this.

 Furthermore, providing additional information such as race, age, and sex helps narrow down the search from thousands of results.
 Bear in mind that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
 There, the searcher will have access to a database of inmate information from 1870 to 1981.